unique379r/strspy/README.md

 <strong>STRspy</strong> : a novel alignment and quantification-based state-of-the-art method, short tandem repeat (STR) detection calling tool designed specifically for long-read sequencing reads such as from Oxford nanopore technology (ONT) and PacBio.
 </p>

-# NEWS: We are pleased to announce our new release of STRspy i.e. 2.0
+# NEWS: We are excited to announce the new release of STRspy, version 2.0.

 ( https://github.com/unique379r/strspy/tree/STRspy2.0 )